Moscow Oblast: History

 The territory of what is now Moscow Oblast had been inhabited for more than twenty thousand years.
 Numerous mounds and settlements from Iron Age were discovered there.
 Up to the 9–10th centuries, the Moskva River basin and adjacent lands were inhabited by Finnic peoples.
 Slavs populated the area only in the 10th century.
 In mid-12th century, the lands became part of Vladimir-Suzdal Principality.
 Several important cities were founded around that time, including Volokolamsk (1135), Moscow (1147), Zvenigorod (1152), and Dmitrov (1154).
 In the first half of the 13th century, the entire Vladimir-Suzdal Principality, including the Moscow area, was conquered by the Mongols.

 In the 13th century, the land around Moscow was part of Grand Duchy of Moscow, which subsequently was the center of the unification of Russian lands, in particular the Mongol raids.
 In 1380, from Kolomna the prince Dmitry Donskoy led his troops to defeat the Mongols at the Battle of Kulikovo.
 The southern part of Moscow Oblast was then part of the Principality of Ryazan; it was attached to Moscow only in the 1520.

 In 1708, Moscow Governorate was established by the decree of Peter the Great; the area included most of the present Moscow Oblast.
 The Battle of Borodino, which decided the outcome of the French invasion of Russia was fought in 1812 near Mozhaysk.

 Industries developed in Moscow Oblast in the 17–19th centuries.
 They were centered in Bogorodsk, Pavlovsky Posad, and Orekhovo-Zuyevo and were dominated by textile production.
 The first railway in Russia was constructed in the Moscow Oblast in 1851, connecting Moscow and Saint Petersburg, and in 1862 the line to Nizhny Novgorod was opened.

-In the RSFSR, Central Industrial Oblast was established on January 14, 1929.
+In the Russian SFSR, Central Industrial Oblast was established on January 14, 1929.
 It included the abolished Moscow, Ryazan, Tver, Tula, Vladimir, and Kaluga Governorates.
 The oblast was divided into ten okrugs and had the administrative center in Moscow.
-On June 3, 1929, the oblast was renamed Moscow Oblast and on July 30, 1930, the division into ten okrugs was abolished.
+On June 3, 1929, the area was renamed Moscow Oblast and on July 30, 1930, the division into ten okrugs was abolished.

 Parts of the then bulky Moscow Oblast were gradually transferred to other divisions.
 In particular, twenty-six districts became part of Kalinin Oblast in January 1935, and another seventy-seven districts were separated in September 1937 as Tula and Ryazan Oblasts.
 Borovsky, Vysokinichsky District, Maloyaroslavetsky, Ugodsko-Zavodsky, and Petushinsky Districts were transferred in 1944 to Kaluga and Vladimir Oblasts.

-In 1941–1942, one of the most significant military operations of World War II – the Battle of Moscow was fought in the Moscow Oblast.
+In 1941 and 1942, one of the most significant military operations of World War II—the Battle of Moscow—was fought in the Moscow Oblast.
 Germany reached Solnechnogorsky, Klinsky, Istrinsky, Lobninsky, Khimkinsky, Naro-Fominsky, Volokolamsky, Kolomensky, Kashirsky, Serybryano-Prudsky Districts and others.

 According to the Constitution of Russia, adopted in December 1993, Moscow Oblast is one of the 83 federal subjects of Russia.